 In the UK, the University is also a major employer.
-The University (excluding the Press) operates in line with the Higher Education National Framework Agreement and participates in the Universities Superannuation Scheme.
+The University operates in line with the Higher Education National Framework Agreement and participates in the Universities Superannuation Scheme.

-Overseas, a range of different structures is operated whose status derives from applicable local legislation.
+Overseas, a range of different structures is operated, whose status derives from applicable local legislation.